stevensshlee-svg/Homelab/Sandboxes/eve-ng/ccna to ccnp/configurations.md

 L3 configurations:
 first I ran do sh cdp neigh to view which ports are uplinks to csw.
 I then went into interface config and ran no sw to enable L3 routing on those switch ports.
 After that I assigned an ip address of 10.0.9x.1/30 to each link with x incrementing by +1.
 On the CSW i ran the same command but assigned the ip address of 10.0.9x.2/30.

 Next I created svis and assigned ip addresses to each vlan.
-The addressing scheme went 10.x+y.0.0/24 with x being equal to the vlan number and y being equal to the dsw number.
-EX: vlan 30 on dsw7 would be 10.31.0.1/24.
+The addressing scheme went 10.x.0.y/24 with x being equal to the vlan number and y being equal to the dsw number.
+EX: vlan 30 on dsw7 would be 10.30.0.(2 or 3)/24.

+HSRP config:
+After creating svis, my next goal was to implement an FRHP protocol into each svi.
+I decided to use HSRP and configured DSW7 to be the active gateway for vlans 10 and 20 while dsw8 would be the active gateway for vlan 30 and 40.
+I've repeated this design on dsw9 and dsw10 with each being the active gateway for the first two vlans and the other for the remaining two.

+DSW7
+standby 10 ip 10.10.0.1, standby 10 prio 110, standby 10 preempt
+standby 20 ip 10.20.0.1, standby 20 prio 110, standby 20 preempt
+standby 30 ip 10.30.0.1, standby 30 prio 90, standby 30 preempt
+standby 40 ip 10.40.0.1, standby 40 prio 90, standby 40 preempt

+DSW8
+standby 10 ip 10.10.0.1, standby 10 prio 90, standby 10 preempt
+standby 20 ip 10.20.0.1, standby 20 prio 90, standby 20 preempt
+standby 30 ip 10.30.0.1, standby 30 prio 110, standby 30 preempt
+standby 40 ip 10.40.0.1, standby 40 prio 110, standby 40 preempt